Which Ingredients Can I Use?Updated a month ago

 Malt Bill

-When grinding your own malt, we recommend the standard dry basis coarse grind (DBCG) which can be achieved with a gap setting of between 1 mm and 0.7 mm.
-The total malt bill per mash must be between 1200g-2300g (including adjuncts and fermentables).
+When grinding your own malt, we recommend the standard dry basis coarse grind (DBCG), which can be achieved with a gap setting between 0.039 and 0.027 inch

 Type of Grain | Crushed | Crush Size | % of Malt Bill |